harinidarapu/calc_2/README.md

 # calc_2
-Fucntional Verification of a calculator
+Developing a verification environment for RTL design of a calculator by using System Verilog